 Post-project conditions geometry was developed in HEC-RAS to reflect proposed Little Miami Scenic Trail Connection (LMST) location during flood conditions.
 The purpose of the model is to determine impacts to the Base Flood water surface elevations due to fill placement in the floodplain during the occurrence of the 100-year discharge on the Little Miami River.

 Channel geometry is identical to the pre-project model.
 Overbank geometry in the project area was updated to reflect proposed grading of the LMST.
 Manning’s ‘n’ values were updated to reflect the changes to the land-use in proposed conditions.
 The trail was set to a consistent ‘n’ value = 0.016.
-Interpolated model cross sections were revised to reflect the addition of the LMST, and are shown in Figure 2 below.
+Interpolated model cross sections were revised to reflect the addition of the LMST and are shown in Figure 2 below.
 A comparison of pre- and post-project HEC-RAS model cross section geometry is shown in Figure 3.